jortel/gofer/docs/sphinx/notes.rst

 - *timeout* - Replaced by *ttl*.
 - *ttl* - Added and replaces *timeout*.
 Strictly applies to request (and message) TTL.
 - *ctag* - Replaced by *reply*.
-- *reply* - Replaces *ctag* and is an AMQP route that specifies where RMI replies are sent.
+- *reply* - Replaces *ctag* and is an AMQP address that specifies where RMI replies are sent.
 - *any* - Removed and replaced by *data*.
 - *data* - User defined data that is round-tripped back to the caller.
 Replaces *any*.
 - *transport* - Replaced with rich protocol handlers supported by the URL.